Venthyr Covenant for Discipline Priest

-Mindgames is a straightforward and easy Covenant ability to use; it's just a shame that it has such little interaction with our kit.
+Mindgames is a straightforward and easy Covenant ability to utilize.
+It counts as a "class" ability so its damage converts into Atonement healing.
 Ideally, you'll look for areas where the enemy will still be dealing damage to the party so you can take advantage of the damage reversals.
-Some challenges will come on encounters like Sludgefist where the largest damage event occurs when the boss is stunned and then follows through with environmental damage in that period, so you should not cast it before he breaks a pillar.

 As stated above, there are a ton of uses for the big mobility that this ability provides.
 Experiment with the range, prepare for the cast time, and lean on it to make your ramps more effective with your mobility reduced.

 Your talent build does not change at all while picking this Covenant.
 Mindgames is just a straightforward improvement to our ramp windows and is simply added into the damage priority after Schism which you will talent into anyway.

 Following the trend set by previous expansions, Discipline Priests still prefer raw item level upgrades while preferring haste.